sendanor/nor-nopg/README.md

 Any other property points to the column in default JSON column.

-So `obj.$meta.foo` in `NoPg.Type` instance has the same value as `obj.foo` unless the ORM instance has been changed by user.
+So `obj.$meta.foo` in `NoPg.Type` instance has the same value as `obj.foo` unless the ORM instance has been changed by the user.

 Documents
 ---------